esdmr/ris-gates/README.md

 Disjoin which is connected to them will.

 In evaluation mode, you can either toggle IO states or step through the changes in every tick.
-A tick consists of first updating all Negates, and then updating everything else.
+A tick consists of first updating all non-Negate tiles, and then updating the input of Negate tiles.
 Therefore, updates in logic gates using Negates may take more than one tick to propagate.
 Because of that, there is also the option to skip to the next stable tick.
 A stable tick is any tick where no updates happen.
-Note that if a logic gate has any cycles — intentional or not — will not allow for a stable tick to happen.
+Note that if a logic gate has any cycles will not allow for a stable tick to happen.